 Focus on Aging: Federal Partners’ Webinar Series

 This webinar series will address important topics for public health and health care professionals, aging services organizations, the research community, and other stakeholders in aging.
 The series is a joint project of four of the federal agencies that support the health and wellness of older adults in the U.S.: the Administration for Community Living, the Centers for Disease Control and Prevention, the Health Resources and Services Administration, and the National Institute on Aging.
-In addition to general topics of interest for older adults and those who work with them, each webinar will include information specific to individuals with Alzheimer’s disease and other types of dementia, as well as their caregivers.
+In addition to general topics of interest for older adults and those who work with them, each webinar will include information specific to individuals living with Alzheimer’s disease and other types of dementia, as well as their caregivers.

 Spring 2021: Disclosure of Research and Clinical Findings Related to Cognition